diku-dk/futhark/docs/man/futhark-lsp.rst

   The evaluation will be aborted after 15 seconds or when it has allocated 100 GB in total, only the last 100 debugging traces will be retained.

+Inlay Hints

+  Provides virtual text hints to visualize the results of type-checking.
+  Inferred types of bindings will be shown for e.g. lambda arguments, function arguments, let bindings or loop bindings.

 SEE ALSO
 ========